indraaani/kog/exampleSite/content/english/_index.md

 banner:
   title: We're helping the youth<br>revolutionise the world economy
   image: images/banner-art.svg
   content: Knowledge, Opportunity, Guidance.
-These are the three <br> principles that
+These are the three principles that we
-    we use to usher the youth into becoming the best versions of themselves
+    use<br>to usher the youth into becoming the best versions of themselves
   button:
     enable: true
     label: Join Us